 What’s the problem?

-Consider this.
-The lightning stroke itself will have travelled a considerable distance through the air, in the order of 1-2 km a dielectric medium.
-The resistivity of air is approximately 1.3 - 3.3 x 10^14 Ωm depending on moisture levels (humidity, etc).
+So, consider this.
+The lightning stroke itself will have travelled a considerable distance through the air.
+Also, in the order of 1-2 km a dielectric medium.
+Therefore, the resistivity of air is approximately 1.3 – 3.3 x 10^14 Ωm depending on moisture levels (humidity, etc).